Are you pondering the very often debated topic of renting vs owning a home? Well apparently so are a lot of people these days.

-Unfortunately, Millennials—currently projected to be the largest generation in US history—are buying homes at alarmingly low rates.
+Unfortunately, Millennials—who have overtaken Baby Boomers as the largest generation in US history—are buying homes at alarmingly low rates.

 The Urban Institute found that only 37% percent of Millennials own their homes, which is 8% less than previous generations.
 “8% less” translates to about 3.4 million young people that are missing out on one of the smartest investments everyone should make.